venkatkvikram/NextJs-Learning/readme.md

 Instead of converting a server component to a client component create a seperate client component and import it in the server componnet with the children props

+### Key Notes
+	•	Even though we are wrapping our application in a Client Component ( ThemeProvider ), Server Components further down the tree can remain Server Components.
+	•	Do not convert a Server Component to a Client Component just to use context.
+	•	Instead, create a separate Client Component for context usage and import it into the Server Component using the  children  prop.
+This approach lets you leverage React Context in modern server components architectures without compromising performance or architectural clarity.
 </details>